paramaggarwal/blog/content/the-app-ecosystem-of-india/index.md

 1. India went mobile in the last 2 years and now India is coming online on high bandwidth.
 Video-on-demand is on the cusp of really exploding.
 We’ll see drop in consumption and installation of satellite-based TV installations as more and more people simply consume media via the internet.
 2. Facebook is winning.
 Each of their acquisitions are doing very very well.
 3. Amazon isn’t letting anyone make a profit, as itself does not make any.
 Uber is pushing in hard with a more polished experience, while Ola is struggling to maintain its lead.
 Myntra continues to sing to success.

----

-_If you enjoyed this article, please hit recommend below!
-Follow me on @paramaggarwal on Twitter._